 TOURNAMENT BOATS: Boats must be gas or electric powered and registered with the North Carolina Wildlife Resource Commission (NCWRC) or whatever state the boat owner is from and have an installed or working live well capable of keeping and maintaining 5 bass alive for the tournament hours.
 Vessels without the above are not allowed to compete.
 There is no horsepower requirement or limit.
 The Tournament Director is not responsible for vessel recovery but will assist in coordinating when possible.
 ALL boat captains are to check out with Tournament Director in person or by electronic means NLT 30 minutes after due in time to validate safe status.
 Failure to do so in a habitual manner will result in removal from the trail.

 The 2024 PBC Trail consists of 10 qualifying events.
 Teams must fish 4 events to qualify for the championship.
 A team may substitute up to 2 events and ALL events fished will qualify for championship.
 Team members are never allowed to split up at any time to fish in the same event.
 In the event that more than 50 teams qualify for the final, a two-day championship event will take place with all teams advancing for grand prize payout.
 If there are less than 50 boats the championship will be a 1-day event.
-Day 1 event will pay out as if a qualifying event with a higher than normal payout announced at the event.
+Day 1 event weights will be added to Day 2 for a total weight.
 Points calculation for Points Champions stops after the last weight in the final.
 Day 1 boat order is determined by points standing after last qualifier.
-If the number of boats qualified exceeds 50, 1/2 the field will advance to day 2.
-At this time normal buy in will be in place for day 2 with 100% payout.
+Championship event entry is day 1 at $300 per team.